The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 It's going to get to the Supreme Court.

-Whatever the decision is, it's it's uh this is this is how we got Roe versus Wade.
+Whatever the decision is, this is how we got Roe versus Wade.

 So whatever this judge says today doesn't mean anything.